 Transcript

-In the absence of a transcript, we ask that the student submit a portfolio of the work the student feels is most indicative of his or her academic achievements.
+In addition to or in lieu of a transcript, we ask that the student submit a portfolio of the work the student feels is most indicative of his or her academic achievements.
 This may include grades from an accredited college or university, scores from AP tests, examples of independent research, evidence of completed units in science, English or other concrete academic subjects, or descriptions of books and other curricular materials used and mastered in preparation for college-level courses.
 GED results may also be submitted, if available.

 An interview with an admission counselor